usdaud/algotradinglib.github.io/en/pedia/q/quantitative_analysis.md

 ### Statistical Arbitrage

 Statistical [arbitrage](../a/arbitrage.md) is a trading strategy that seeks to exploit inefficiencies between related financial instruments.
-This method involves creating mathematical models to identify and capitalize on price discrepancies.
+This method involves creating [mathematical models](../m/mathematical_models_in_trading.md) to identify and capitalize on price discrepancies.

 ### Machine Learning

-Machine learning algorithms can process vast amounts of data to learn patterns and make predictions.
+Machine [learning algorithms](../l/learning_algorithms_in_trading.md) can process vast amounts of data to learn patterns and make predictions.
 Techniques like supervised learning, unsupervised learning, and reinforcement learning are often employed in quantitative analysis.

 ### Factor Analysis

 [Factor analysis](../f/factor_analysis.md) aims to identify underlying variables, or factors, that influence asset prices.
-This can involve techniques like Principal Component Analysis (PCA) to reduce data dimensionality and isolate significant factors.
+This can involve techniques like [Principal Component Analysis](../p/principal_component_analysis_(pca).md) (PCA) to reduce data dimensionality and isolate significant factors.

 ## Key Players in Quantitative Analysis